 Welcome to our new website!
 Make yourself comfortable and stay a while.

 Quite a few SoWP members harkened back to the days of spark and arc.
-From the look of it, most were ship radio operators (I’ll call them “radiops” if that’s a word), but others worked on dry land or from planes in the air.
+From the look of it, most were ship radio operators (called “Sparks” in their day), but others worked on dry land or from planes in the air.
 Many were in the U.S. Navy in WWII, some even in WWI.
 Most are now SKs (silent keys).

 But what an inheritance they left us!
 We have about 40 boxes overflowing with photos, memorabilia, obscure old magazines, cartoons about radio, schematics for radios not previously known to exist, letters (some funny, some heartbreaking), diaries and reminiscences, radio catalogs, ancient sales brochures, etc., etc.

 Last week I found an unusually heavy envelope in one of the boxes.
 It turned out to contain the brass name plate from a 2 kW Marconi P-8 spark transmitter that had been installed in the radio room of the H.R.
 Mallory, a ship in the Clyde-Mallory Line, in September of 1916.

 The transmitter it was attached to was only removed in 1939, just a few years before the Mallory was torpedoed and sunk by a U-boat in the North Atlantic.
 More than half the people onboard were killed, including two Radiomen, a Radio Operator, and the Radio Officer.

 A couple of weeks ago I ran across some old magazines that appear to have belonged to (and were marked up by) Dr. Lee DeForest himself.